Cigaras/IPTV.bundle/README.md

 ### Troubleshooting ###
 If You encounter errors or some streams do not work please do the following:

+1. Try disabling [Direct Play and Direct Stream](https://support.plex.tv/hc/en-us/articles/200250387-Streaming-Media-Direct-Play-and-Direct-Stream) in Your client settings, this helps 9 of 10 times.
+However some clients do not have these settings, if You're the unlucky one or this does not help, continue to next step:

-1. Make sure the playlist file is [encoded in UTF-8 without BOM][6];
+2. Make sure the playlist file is [encoded in UTF-8 without BOM][6];

-2. Try to play the stream in [VLC] player, if it fails Your stream is invalid and will not play on any device; if it works continue to next step:
+3. Try to play the stream in [VLC] player, if it fails Your stream is invalid and will not play on any device; if it works continue to next step:

-3. Create a new file with notepad, write your desired streams url there and save it with \*.strm extension, put it into a folder and load folder into Plex Server as Home Video, try to play it in Plex client (preferably [Plex Media Center][5] because Plex Home Theater as of version 1.4.1 does not like \*.strm files), if it fails, then usualy Your client is unable to play this stream, try alternative clients; if it works, continue to next step:
+4. Create a new file with notepad, write your desired streams url there and save it with \*.strm extension, put it into a folder and load folder into Plex Server as Home Video, try to play it in Plex client (preferably [Plex Media Center][5] because Plex Home Theater as of version 1.4.1 does not like \*.strm files), if it fails, then usualy Your client is unable to play this stream, try alternative clients; if it works, continue to next step:

-4. Check plugin log file *com.plexapp.plugins.iptv.log*, refer to official Plex support page [Plex Media Server Log Files](https://support.plex.tv/hc/en-us/articles/200250417-Plex-Media-Server-Log-Files) for log file location.
+5. Check plugin log file *com.plexapp.plugins.iptv.log*, refer to official Plex support page [Plex Media Server Log Files](https://support.plex.tv/hc/en-us/articles/200250417-Plex-Media-Server-Log-Files) for log file location.

-5. If You do not have a solution after checking the log file, submit a [ticket on GitHub](https://github.com/Cigaras/IPTV.bundle/issues/new) or post on [Plex forum](http://forums.plex.tv/discussion/83083/rel-iptv-bundle-plugin-that-plays-iptv-streams-from-a-m3u-playlist/p1) with log and playlist files attached and I or other users will try to help You.
+6. If You do not have a solution after checking the log file, submit a [ticket on GitHub](https://github.com/Cigaras/IPTV.bundle/issues/new) or post on [Plex forum](http://forums.plex.tv/discussion/83083/rel-iptv-bundle-plugin-that-plays-iptv-streams-from-a-m3u-playlist/p1) with log and playlist files attached and I or other users will try to help You.

 ### To do list ###
 * Improve the program guide;